sismo-core/sismo-badges/README.md

 It also contains implementations of attester in `attesters/`:
 - `HydraS1SimpleAttester.sol`: ZK Attester using the [Hydra S1 Proving Scheme](https://hydra-s1.docs.sismo.io) and the notion of tickets (nullifiers).
 Users must provide a ZK Proof along their request to generate attestations
-- `HydraS1SoulboundAttester.sol`: Soulbound version of the Simple Hydra S1 Simple Attester.
+- `HydraS1AccountboundAttester.sol`: Accountbound version of the Simple Hydra S1 Simple Attester.
 (Users can update at will where the attestation is stored)

 <br/><br/>